How To Get Eyelash Glue Off Eyelids Without Makeup Remover

 Pour a little bit of oil into your bowl – two or three tablespoons should be enough.

 Dip your Q-tip into the oil and spread the oil over your eyelash line, right where the eyelash glue is.
-Once there is enough oil on your lids, you can keep gently rubbing it with the q-tip or use your fingers to create some friction.

 Be patient here – the oil is working.
 Simply keep the friction going, allowing the oil to gently dissolve the glue.

-Eventually, the glue will soften and you’ll be able to remove your eyelashes and any remaining glue.
 Rinse your face with warm water and a washcloth to get all the remaining gunk off your face before heading to bed.

 Other Oils

-You might have some other oils at your disposal that work well for the above method too.
+You might have some other oils at your disposal that work well for the above method, too.
 Here are other great oils you could use:

-You can use any of these oils alone or mixed together.
-Follow the same steps as you would with kitchen oils – pour a little bit of oil into a bowl, dip a Q-tip in it, and rub the oil over your lashline.
+Follow the same steps as you would with kitchen oils: pour a little oil into a bowl, dip a Q-tip into it, and rub the oil over your lashline.

-Continue doing that until the glue starts to soften.
-Use a moist washcloth if you need to add extra friction to the mix, and make sure to wash everything off with water before you go to bed.
+Use a moist washcloth if you need extra friction, and make sure to wash everything off with water before you go to bed.

 Eye Cream

-If you’re spending the night at a hotel room, or somewhere else where you don’t have access to kitchen oils and beauty oils, don’t worry.
-You can also use an eye cream.
+If you’re spending the night in a hotel room or somewhere else where you don’t have access to kitchen oils and beauty oils, don’t worry.

 You can use that to your advantage since oil dissolves eyelash glue.